 2008.
 For every year older we get, it seems like the years get that much shorter.
 Years, as they say, just roll by like a broken down dam.
 But for us comics fans, a lot can happen in a year.
 A year that saw an invasion unfold and a crisis near finality, a year that gave us a new Captain America and a … um … RIP’d Batman, a year with 3 glorious issues of All-Star Batman & Robin, can feel like a very long time.
-Read the rest of this entry »
+Continue reading Near Mint Comic Show: Best of 2008→

 As we discussed on our last episode, Christmas and comics aren’t an easy fit.
 Your friends and family are unlikely to go anywhere near the sordid shopping ghetto we know as the local comic shop, so you can’t expect to get comics.
 And unless you have a comics lover on your gift list or you’re willing to shamelessly pimp your hobby on your loved ones, there’s rarely an opportunity to give comics.
-Read the rest of this entry »
+Continue reading A Merry Comics Christmas!→

 In the last episode before the Holidays, Ben & Josh stuff your stocking with comic talk including a postmortem on Secret Invasion (00:07:25) and Batman R.I.P.
 (00:28:27).
 Other Reviews & Previews include Ultimatum #1 (00:40:50), Joker (00:48:20), Amazing Spider-Man (00:54:50), X-Men / Spider-Man (01:00:13), Kevin Smith’s Batman: Cacophony (01:06:29) and more …